Observation before interpretation.

 Report №8492 · Canine

-Mixed breed · 23s indoor clip · evening lighting
+Mixed breed · still image · evening lighting

 Decoded intent

-Owner action plan Your dog is exhibiting classic displacement signals — they're approaching their emotional threshold.
-Avoid direct eye contact, don't bend over them, give a quiet exit route from the room.
-Don't force interaction with whatever is currently near them.
+This dog is exhibiting classic displacement signals — they're approaching their emotional threshold.
+Avoid direct eye contact, don't lean over them, give a quiet exit route.
+Don't force interaction with whatever is currently in front of them.

 Observed biometric cues